 Some participants in the research study may feel anxious or claustrophobic with regards to the brain scan.
-To counter this, an assistant will explain the scanning procedure to your son.
-The research assistant will also allow your son to have a "mock scan" where he will experience what it is like to have a scan, before undergoing the actual scan.
+To counter this, an assistant will explain the scanning procedure to your child.
+The research assistant will also allow your child to have a "mock scan" where they will experience what it is like to have a scan, before undergoing the actual scan.
 The scan will not hurt your son and it will not be dangerous in any way.
 Your son will however need to take the following precautions.

 During the MRI neuroimaging assessment, certain metal objects, such as watches, credit cards, hairpins, and writing pens, may be damaged by the MRI scanner or pulled away from the body by the magnet.
 For these reasons, your son will be asked to remove these objects before entering the scanner.
 When the scanner takes the images, the bed may vibrate, and your son will hear loud banging noises.
 He will be given earplugs or earphones to protect his ears.
 Also, some people feel nervous in a small-enclosed space such as that of the scanner.
-Your son will be able to see out of the scanner at all times, and the radiographer will not start the procedure until he is comfortable.
-Your son will be able to stop the procedure at any time by squeezing a ball and he can talk to the radiographers using an intercom that is built into the scanner.
-There are no known harmful long-term effects of the scanner used in this study.
+Your son will be able to see out of the scanner at all times, and the radiographer will not start the procedure until your son is comfortable.
+Your son will be able to stop the procedure at any time by squeezing a ball and can talk to the radiographers using an intercom that is built into the scanner.
+There are no known harmful longterm effects of the scanner used in this study.
 Scans will take no longer than 1 hour.

 In the process of testing and scanning, researchers may come across incidental findings.

 Incidental findings are discoveries that are made that do not relate to the research study, and may be potentially harmful.
-For example, these may relate to findings on brain scan, where, in the process of investigating the outcomes of concussion, researchers may come across other findings on the scan that may be of concern.
+For example, these may relate to findings on brain scan, where, in the process of completing the scan at the end of the season for this research study (if you son is selected to participate in that component), researchers may come across other findings on the scan that may be of concern.
 (Below we include referral information in the event of such incidental findings).

-If you wish to discuss the information above or any discomforts your son may experience, you may ask questions now or call the Principal Investigators listed on this form an any point in the study.
+If you wish to discuss the information above or any discomforts you may experience, you may ask questions now or call the Principal Investigators listed on this form.